 Tried any good recipes lately?
-If so, you are not alone.
-Pandemic restrictions and safety concerns have encouraged people to rediscover their kitchens.
-For many, it just feels safer to cook and eat at home as COVID-19 continues to be among us.
-However, despite the comforts of home cooking, with more cooks in the kitchen there’s something you should know.
+Despite the comforts of home cooking, there’s something you should know.
 Kitchen cooking fires are the leading cause of home fires, according to the National Fire Protection Association.
 By taking a few simple precautions, we can make our time in the kitchen safe as well as rewarding.

 Don’t become a fire statistic